awslabs/generative-ai-cdk-constructs/apidocs/namespaces/bedrock/classes/ApplicationInferenceProfile.md

 > `readonly` **status**: `string`

 The status of the inference profile.
 ACTIVE means that the inference profile is ready to be used.

+***

+### type

+> `readonly` **type**: `string`

+The type of the inference profile.
+The following types are possible:
+SYSTEM_DEFINED – The inference profile is defined by Amazon Bedrock.
+You can route inference requests across regions with these inference profiles.
+APPLICATION – The inference profile was created by a user.
+This type of inference profile can track metrics and costs when invoking the model in it.
+The inference profile may route requests to one or multiple regions.

 ## Methods